clairefro/zeroclaw-lmstudio-docker/README.md

 # ZeroClaw with LM Studio in Docker
-Run ZeroClaw agent with local models (LM Studio)
+Run ZeroClaw agent with local models (LM Studio) in Docker container, with host-mounted volumes for easy access and transparency.

 NOTE: for Ollama, use ZeroClaw's Ollama provider option in onboarding wizard